 If you are in Miami or Ft.
-Lauderdale and are looking for a quick getaway to break up the boardroom boredom, Exuma is the ticket.
+Lauderdale and are looking for a quick getaway to break up the boardroom boredom, Exhilarating Exuma is the ticket.
 Exu….Where??
 Exactly!
+You must visit Exuma Bahamas.
 It has almost guaranteed sun, crystal aqua waters, pristine beaches, plenty of adventures, unique eats, and it’s an hour and a half from that dreadful meeting room.

 Admittedly, a trip to the Bahamas wasn’t on the cards.
 I booked an impromptu trip to California and it was cold, rainy, really un-California-like!
 After three weeks of drizzle wearing sweaters and socks, I booked a trip to the Caribbean before heading home to the UK.

 To be honest, all I wanted was to swim with the pigs.
 Umm, what????
 I’d seen some videos of pigs swimming out to meet people on boats.
 I had no idea where they were or what island they were on, but I started searching to find out.
 This may not be everyone’s cup of tea, but I was intrigued.
 I wanted to see it and experience it for myself.
 Besides, the videos cracked me up every time I watched them.

 After Googling, “pigs and Caribbean,” I found Exuma and a one-way ticket for not much more than I paid for a half-head of highlights in Southern Cal.
 Seriously??
 Not sure whether the flight was cheap or the salon expensive, but never mind, it’s all perspective.
 And I’d happily trade the bad scalp-burning highlight job for the pigs, anyway.
 And mind you, I do not watch television.
 Had I watched, “The Bachelor,” I would have know where this was.